 Here are some bottom-line impacts:

-Time required to close a loan went from days to hours
+- The time required to close a loan was reduced from days to hours.

-Countless staff hours and bandwidth was reassigned to more important tasks
+- Countless staff hours and bandwidth were reassigned to more important tasks.